Seongnam Foreign Language High School: School life

+The school year starts in March, its second semester begins in September and ends in February.
+Notably, it has the lowest educational expenses among foreign language high schools.

 School Dormitory

-SNFL operate school dorm with various facilities (basketball court, tennis court, ping pong room, dance room, band room, and fitness room).
-Rooms that can accommodate all current students (Generally 4 people per room).
+SNFL operates a school dormitory with various facilities (basketball court, tennis court, ping pong room, dance room, band room, and fitness room).
+Rooms that can accommodate all current students (generally 4 people per room).
 Students can use language labs, international conference room, audio/visual room, video class system and also wireless Internet for their study or self-development.

 The School's Park

 The school has its own little park next to it for students and teachers to relax during the breaks.
 It contains a long path for walks, a wooden stage with an outdoor auditorium, a pavilion, benches and some fitness devices.
-The pathway leads up a hill and there are flowers planted around it.
+The pathway leads up a hill, and there are flowers planted around it.